 - It detects issues with web page loading and other performance issues.

-- It finds and fixes the issues earlier in the product which saves lot of time.
+- It finds and fixes the issues earlier in the product which saves a lot of time.

 - It ensures the end user experience under the specific load.
 It provides customer satisfaction.